 Below is a glossary of tree terms often used in tree surveys and tree reports and risk assessments.
-Should you read or encounter a term that requires explanation and it is not listed below, please advise us and we can add it to the list of terms.
+Should you read or encounter a term that requires explanation and it is not listed below, please advise us and we will add it to the glossary of tree terms on our next update.

 The cultivation, management, and study of individual trees, shrubs, vines, and other perennial woody plants.
 A person who practices or studies arboriculture can be termed an ‘arborist’ or an ‘arboriculturist’.